jarad/stats.text/README.md

 # stats.text

-A free and open-source statistics textbook.
+A free and open-source statistics textbook licensed under the [Attribution-ShareAlike Creative Commons license](http://creativecommons.org/licenses/by-sa/3.0/legalcode).
 Originally this book is being developed for STAT 401A at Iowa State University, but the expectation is that it will be created in such a way that individual instructors can pull relevant components to build material suitable to their course.

 ## Design requirements